-Many recipes include nutrient-dense “superfoods” like organic flaxseed, organic coconut flour, organic dried egg and organic cranberries.
-Each of Castor and Pollux’s foods are nutritionally balanced for all life stages, but they also offer a line specifically for kittens.
+Many recipes include nutrient-dense “superfoods” like organic flaxseed, organic coconut flour, organic dried egg, and organic cranberries.
+Each of Castor and Pollux’s foods is nutritionally balanced for all life stages, but they also offer a line specifically for kittens.

 Best for Sensitive Stomachs: Halo Holistic Grain-Free Healthy Weight Indoor Cat Dry Cat Food